dweekly/docs/pages/exports/pba-liveview.md

 Liveview enables you to debug the following objects:

 1. Events
-2. Links
 3. Webhook records
-4. Credits

-Note that the `Links` and `Credits` screens are largely unchanged from the previous version of liveview, though the interface for selecting columns has been improved.

 `Events` and `Webhook records` allow advanced filtering on a number of dimensions, including per-event and per-device dimensions not surfaced elsewhere on the Dashboard.